5argon/arkham-starter/sveltekit/src/lib/md/gather.md

 This tool currently has no idea about duplicate cards in multiple set, and warn you as soon as it exceeds the quantity inside that set. e.g. Multiple players has "Charisma" that was selected from Dunwich set in ArkhamDB, that it totals to 3 copies, it then warns you even though there is more Charisma in the Revised Core Set to use.
 For now, please look out for this situation on your own.

-## Ticking
+## Toggling a row

 When gathering card, sometimes you may got confused which one you had already picked out if they are found in your collection out of order.

-To help with this, you can touch the row toggle it to fade like a to-do list, remembering that you had already gathered that card.
+To help with this, you can click/touch the row to toggle it like a to-do list.
+It will fade out, remembering that you had already gathered that card.